 Consider adding additional fundraising ideas and strategies to your community yard sale fundraisers.

 How about entertainment and food?
 Selling baked goods, coffee, and lemonade is a good start.
-You could also ask community members to make prepared sandwiches or even engage with some local food trucks as an additional money-raising opportunity.
+You could also ask community members to make prepared sandwiches or partner with local food trucks as an additional money-raising opportunity.

 Wrapping It Up